TITLE Library Systems Administrator/Support Specialist

 Experience: Experience in the design and programming of computer applications using HTML, Java, C, C++, Visual Basic, or other web tools is required.
 Experience in business application programming is preferred.
 Experience with RDBMS and SQL is preferred.
 Experience with TCP/IP and computer graphics is preferred.
 Experience in programming computer applications in a team-oriented environment is preferred.
 Work experience in higher education is preferred.

 Skills: Proficiency in thinking logically and creatively is required.
 Proficiency in writing program narratives and understanding coding techniques, testing strategies, and application implementation is required.
 Proficiency in creating and maintaining database queries is required.
 Proficiency in the design and coding of PHP, PERL, or ASP scripts is required.
 Must be able to maintain confidentiality in regard to information processed, stored, or accessed by the systems.
 Effective verbal and written communication skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 1. Supports the use and accessibility of the Library’s systems and databases by developing interfaces for users and developing, implementing, and maintaining SQL databases and related PHP and PERL scripts.